Purrawunda, Queensland: Geography

 Purrawunda is on the Darling Downs.
+The Toowoomba–Cecil Plains Road runs along the southern boundary.

 Soils in the area feature dark, medium clays which are fertile and well drained.
-The majority of the land in Purrawunda is used for agricultural purposes.

-Road infrastructure

-The Toowoomba–Cecil Plains Road runs along the southern boundary.
+The land use is predominantly crop growing.
+There is also some grazing on native vegetation and intensive animal husbandry (a feedlot).

 History

 The name Purrawunda means big fight in the local Jagera language.